Blendify/blender-manual/trunk/blender_docs/manual/editors/info/screenshot.rst

 .. warning::

-   Some codecs limit the output width/height or the video quality.
+   Some codecs limit the output width/height or the video quality;

    - When you save your *Screencast* in an Image format, the Images will be saved using the entire Blender Window, with full width and height,